discoleo/R/Identifiers.ISNI.md

 The last character is the validation code.
 The purpose of the validation code is to ensure the correctness of the entire string:

 **Computation:**
-- Validation code = sum(position from end \* numeric equivalent of character) (mod p);
+- Validation code = sum(position from right-end \* numeric equivalent of character) (mod p);
 - Note: Simple sum: does not identify character inversions; multiplying each character with its position should be more robust.
 - Note: gcd(consecutive numbers) = 1;
 - Multiplication vector: could be reinitialized for each token with the values {4, 3, 2, 1}; the last token is an exception as it skips the validation character (the last character).
-Token separators could be multiplied by 5.
+- Token separators could be multiplied by 5.
+Alternatively, they could be added as is (i.e. multiplied by 1) and a simple character mask applied on the input string.

+Note:
+- ISBN-13 uses the complement (mod n) as the validation code.
+Computing the sum over all characters yields therefore 0 (mod n).
+However, I feel that the benefits of such an approach are marginal.
+- ISBN-13 uses n = 10 to avoid the necessity for an "X" character: however, this is coupled with a loss in robustness!

 **Prime p:**
 - Using a prime is more robust: ensures uniqueness even in the multiplicative version;